MTAP: Structure

 MTAP is a trimer enzyme that shares a similar structure and functions with mammalian purine nucleoside phosphorylases (PNPs) which are also trimeric enzymes.
-MTAP’s subunits are identical in structure and composed of 283 amino acid residues that form to the size of about 32 kDa each.
+MTAP's subunits are identical in structure and composed of 283 amino acid residues that form to the size of about 32 kDa each.
 The main structure of an MTAP subunit consists of eleven beta-sheets with six alpha-helices intermixed.
 The active site of the enzyme is made up of beta-sheets five and 11, as well as alpha-helix 5, and four separate residue loop structures.
 Within MTAP, helix six is a 12-residue C-terminal helix that arranges for the leucine residue 279 of one subunit to be a part of the active site of another subunit.
 The active site of each subunit includes two residues (His137 and Leu279) from a neighboring subunit, relying on the interactions between the subunits for proper enzymatic activity.
 MTAP contains an active site with three regions that correspond to a base, methylthioribose, and sulfate/phosphate binding site.

 Function

 S-methyl-5'-thioadenosine phosphorylase, MTAP, primarily functions to salvage adenine and methionine from molecule methylthioadenosine (MTA), a byproduct of the polyamine pathway.
 MTAP is a phosphorylase, which is an enzyme that catalyzes the addition of an inorganic phosphate to another molecule.
 MTAP is responsible for the cleaving of its substrate, MTA, into adenine and 5-methylthioribose-1-phosphate by the addition of the inorganic phosphate to the 1-prime carbon of the ribose sugar unit MTA.
 The 5-methylthioribose-1-phosphate is then cycled into the salvage pathway and metabolized into methionine.
 The MTAP enzyme is responsible for nearly all the adenine synthesis in the human body.
 Adenine is one of the purine bases of nucleic acids, which build both DNA and RNA.
-Through the recovery of adenine, MTAP plays a highly critical indirect role in the synthesis of DNA and RNA.
+Through the recovery of adenine, MTAP plays an indirect role in the synthesis of DNA and RNA.